-The communities and child care centres located in schools that are offering child care spaces to employees currently working or returning to work under Phase One, Phase Two and Phase Three of the Re-Open Saskatchewan Plan are available in this list.
+The communities and child care centres located in schools that are offering child care spaces to employees currently working or returning to work under Phase One, Phase Two, Phase Three or Phase Four of the Re-Open Saskatchewan Plan are available in this list.
 Please refer to the space designation for each centre to determine the age ranges the centre accepts and hours of care offered.

 Is there a fee for the child care service?